The Conejo Association of Professional Interior Designers

-The Conejo Association of Professional Interior Designers, a non-profit organization, was established in 1980 to enhance the professional development of its members and to encourage high ethical standards in our industry.
+The Conejo Association of Professional Interior Designers (CAPID), a non-profit organization, was established in 1980 to enhance the professional development of its members and to encourage high ethical standards in our industry.

-CAPID membership is composed of Professional Interior Designers and persons allied in the design field as Industry Partners.
+CAPID is composed of Professional Interior Designers and persons allied in the design field as Industry Partners.
 We are also enriched by our student members who offer new energy to the group.
-Membership is achieved through sponsorship and a professional review process by the organization.
+Membership is achieved through sponsorship and a professional review process.

 - Professional membership requires an accredited design education with at least six years of professional design experience, passage of a national competency exam, and a certification by the State of California.

 - Allied members currently must be working in the design field, have a minimum of four years of professional experience or a two- or three- year degree in a credentialed interior design program.